How's your FICO Score?

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan comes down to just one number.
+Since our world is so automated, it should come as no surprise that your ability to repay your mortgage boils down to one number.

-The three agencies use slightly different formulas to build a credit score.
+Each of the three credit reporting agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, the differences aren't huge; each agency uses the following factors in building a credit score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:

-- Balances on your Credit Cards - How many accounts?
+- Credit Card Balances - How many accounts do you carry?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Not just for qualifying

 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-How can you raise your FICO score?
+What can you do about your FICO score?
+Unfortunately, not much.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you must appeal incorrect items on your credit report.)
+(Of course you can and should remove incorrect data on your credit report.)

-Before you can improve your credit score, you must get your score and be sure that the credit reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that offered the first FICO score, offers scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you must obtain your score and make sure that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
+They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Want to know more about credit scores?
 Call us: 561-373-4149.